RSS .92| RSS 2.0| ATOM 0.3

 So, the planet’s “month” equals its “day,” but there are still many days per year and there is much liquid water on the surface.
 The dynamics shaped the world’s evolution.
 That was fun to think of!
 But, more and more, I am completely amazed by the strange worlds that actually exist in our own universe.
 Many Earth- and space-based observatories keep returning data on new exoplanet candidates, and in the last few years, the galaxy seems a lot more planet-populous than it has in the past.

 This past Monday, I went to a fascinating astronomy seminar on the potential climates of Gliese 581g given by Dr. Raymond Pierrehumbert from the University of Chicago.
 (He’s preparing these climate models for an arXiv preprint.)
 Besides tying the Gleise 581 system with 55 Cancri for most number of known exoplanets around the same star (5), this planet is interesting because it falls right smack in the middle of the traditional “habitable zone,” the range of orbital radii necessary for planet surface temperatures that could support liquid surface water.
 Now, of course, the discovery of Gliese 581g has to be confirmed to become official – and there’s some doubt about that! – but it’s at least got scientists thinking about these dwarf-star systems in interesting ways.
-Read the rest of this entry »
+Continue reading World-Building and the Real Universe

 Workshopping the Reject